ajhynes7/scikit-spatial/doc/source/objects/plane.rst

 Plane
 -----

-A plane is defined by a point and a normal vector.
+A :class:`~skspatial.objects.Plane` object is defined by a point and a normal vector.

 >>> from skspatial.objects import Plane